Julian22222/PRACTICE/Next_and_NestJS/2README_NEXT_RENDER_OPTIONS.md

 ![pic04](https://github.com/Julian22222/PRACTICE/blob/main/Next_and_NestJS/IMG/next4.jpg)

+# ⭐ Next.JS theory

-- In Next.JS you can create server side and client side components
+- In Next.JS you can create server side and client side components.
+Component can be eather server or client side.
+In your app you can use both components
-- Server side components will be running on the server, all rendering taking place on server then sending to the browser already made Page, only HTML will be sent
-- Client side components will be created in the browser, code is not rendered on the server, will receive HTML, CSS and code.
-- In your app you can use both components
 - page.tsx file can be - as a server side component (by default) or client side component.
-Also, other componets can be server or client side.
+Any componets can be server or client side.
-- Next.JS has a Rule when to use each component :
-  - If you receive data from the server ( --> fetch('http://jsonplaceholder.type') ), or just showing something on the page - in this occasion use server components!!!
 - by default, components are server side components
-  - if you work with user (if you use useState or other web hooks) - in this occasion use client side components!!! (check example in --> app/myhome/page.tsx).
-Without client side component it will show an error.
-This component will be proccessed in browser
-- If you use client component add -> 'use client'
-- async/await can be used only in server side components
+- async/await can be used in server side components
 - If you want to use async/await on the Client Component - "use clinet" --> You must place it within an event handler or a hook (like useEffect or inside a state update function), not the component's main body.

 # 🔥🔥🔥🔥🔥 Always try to keep page.tsx as "use server" -> then if you fetch the data from Database you pass data as a props

-🔥 GOOD PRACTICE in Next.js App Router 🔥
+🔥🚀 GOOD PRACTICE in Next.js App Router - this creates a good architecture 🔥

 This way is - Scalable and Production-level